woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 But the problem is the dreaming itself.
 The problem is that we’re still in a dream.
 In fact, **who we really are is already herenow, we have only to awaken to it**.
 It only seems as if we are far away — **we have only to awaken and we’re back home instantly**.

 All spiritual methods are simply to change the nature of our dream so that we can awaken from it.
 Until we awaken,methods and devices are necessary to tamper with the dream.. .make it more pleasant, less pleasant, more peaceful,more anxious, whatever.. .until we awaken.
 Then the dreaming is ended and the devices are too.
-So a master uses different devices with different people.
-It depends on what they see in the dream, how they sense that someone’s dream needs to be disturbed.
+So **a master uses different devices with different people.
+It depends on what they see in the dream**, how they sense that someone’s dream needs to be disturbed.

 The great teachings stress that awakening happens in an instant.
 For no preparation needs to be made.
 It’s not a journey, therefore nothing needs to be done.
 There is no question of changing the circumstances of one’s life first, or of changing one’s programming.
 Journeys and preparations and changes all take time; they are all of the mind, part of the dream.
 No, one simply awakens; it is instantaneous.
 We just see, no preparation is needed.
 And in that seeing the concept of awakening itself is discarded.
 It too was simply a device. **Infact, the mind cannot be enlightened.
 The mind is actually an illusion; with what will we enlighten it?**